Discarded ostrich eggshells provide timeline for our early African ancestors

-Category: Climate Hits: 2Dating early human middens becomes uncertain beyond 50,000 years, when radiocarbon dating ceases to be useful.
+Category: Climate Hits: 3Dating early human middens becomes uncertain beyond 50,000 years, when radiocarbon dating ceases to be useful.
 Uranium-series dating of marine shells and bone is uncertain by some 10% because of the structure of these materials.
 A team has now improved the method for a more stable discard: ostrich eggshells.
 The method extends the accuracy and precision of radiocarbon 10 times into the past, to about 500,000 years ago.

 Read more https://www.sciencedaily.com/releases/2021/04/210430093136.htm